 - People with a family history of a congenital disorder, who are considering having children.

-- Couples who are married to a relative, such as a cousin (consanguinity).
+- Married couples who are also close relatives, such as a cousins (consanguinity).

 - People diagnosed as carriers or at risk of being a carrier of a recessive genetic disorder, e.g. haemophilia or oculocutaneous albinism.